tbaums/dcos-k8s-days-labs/labs/Lab_01_Launch_a_Kubernetes_Cluster.md

 dcos security org users grant kubernetes-cluster1  dcos:mesos:agent:framework:role:slave_public read
 ```

-Use the service account and secret when you launch a Kubernetes cluster.
-Run the following command to setup a package installer options file that references the service account and secret.
+Now, we will launch a Kubernetes cluster using the service account and secret we just created.
+Copy and paste the command below into your terminal to create a package installer options file that references the service account and secret we just created.

+**Be sure to copy and paste the entire code snippet below (including the final line containing `EOF`)**

 ```
 cat > cluster1-options.json << EOF